tfulton/paypal-jsv4-postman/README.md

 # Perform the Checkout Flow as a Customer

 Open the checkout-js.html file in a supported broswer.
 This page has been configured to complete the REST equivalent of SetExpressCheckout" in classic nomenclature.
-The page should appear with some JSON and the PayPal Checkout button appearing at the bottom:
+The page should appear with some JSON and the PayPal Checkout button appearing at the bottom.
+Note the **ID** and **payer_id** fields in particular in the results:

 ![Checkout](images/checkout-js.png?raw=true "Checkout")